 However, some changes should be made.
 Most importantly, the requirement of “other business reasons” should be abandoned (see above in paragraphs 179 and 220).
 Indeed, it is economically efficient to allow mergers to be used for the mere purpose of freezing out minority shareholders.
 In addition, the unavailability of cash mergers, while not making freeze-out mergers impossible, complicates the transaction structure.
 Therefore, we would suggest to the national legislators to allow cash mergers, in order to eliminate this complexity (see above in paragraph 220).
 This would not be very disadvantageous for minority shareholders, as they are primarily interested in the financial value of their shares rather than ownership the shares per se.
 Finally, a remedy like the American appraisal remedy should be introduced, as the focus should be on the amount of compensation in the freeze-out, and not on the validity of the freeze-out (see above in paragraph 221).

 Freeze-out price.
 Apart from the threshold, the determination of the price at which the minority shareholders are frozen out is also very important.
-The model of Amihud, Kahan and Sundaram discussed in paragraph 232 teaches us that the freeze-out price should be set at the the bid price, unless the bid price is lower than the pre-bid market price, which serves as a minimum bound on the freeze-out price.
+The model of Amihud, Kahan and Sundaram discussed in paragraph 232 teaches us that the freeze-out price should be set at the bid price, unless the bid price is lower than the pre-bid market price, which serves as a minimum bound on the freeze-out price.
 This is currently the law in the United States (see paragraph 232).
 Also in the European Union, the bid price is presumed to be a fair freeze-out price, but the threshold for this (90% of shares included in the bid) is too high (see above in paragraph 212).
 An acceptance of a simple majority of the minority should be sufficient to establish a presumption that the bid price is a fair price, as is the case in the United States.
 As we have argued above in paragraph 245, the majority is more likely to be right than the minority.

 Offering a higher price in the post-acquisition freeze-out than in the preceding takeover bid would violate the prohibition for the bidder to acquire shares at a higher price than offered in the takeover bid (see article 45 of the Takeover Decree and the principle of equal treatment in article 3(1)(a) of the Takeover Directive).
 On the other hand, if the bidder would offer a lower price in the post-acquisition freeze-out than in the preceding takeover bid, there can be no presumption of a fair price.
 Hence, the financial supervisor and ultimately the courts would have to review the freeze-out price strictly and only allow a lower freeze-out price if this is justified by exceptional circumstances occurring after the takeover bid.